Michael Avenatti Charged With Wire And Bank Fraud

 — Michael Avenatti (@MichaelAvenatti) March 6, 2019

-Avenatti is also representing six different parties in the R. Kelly case: two alleged victims, two “whistleblowers,” and two parents of alleged victims according to People.
-There has been no word if the lawyer is still being retained by those parties since news of the pending charges and allegations against him broke a short time ago.
+Avenatti is also representing six different parties in the R. Kelly case: two alleged victims, two “whistleblowers,” and two parents of alleged victims, according to People.
+There has been no word if the lawyer is still being retained by those parties since news of these latest charges against him has spread.